by Guest Writer | Sep 20, 2018 | Faith, Outreach

 We know you are busy, so we have created resources to help you create Larger Group Experiences.
 Because we are very passionate that Larger Group Experiences are really worth it!
 Need help creating Larger Group Experiences?
 Click the link!

-So you’re planning something awesome for the couples in your church.
-You wanted to do something that will make a great memory, seriously invest into marriages and get wide-eyed husbands off the proverbial “hook.”
-Now you’’re days away from making it happen.
+So youre planning something awesome for the couples in your church.
+You wanted to do something that will make a great memory, seriously invest into marriages and get wide-eyed husbands off the proverbial hook.
+Now you’re days away from making it happen.

 It can feel intimidating to pull off your first big one-night event.
 So here are a couple of tips to host a big night of amazing.